Matthew A. Luber - Partner

 - Riverwinds operator skimmed tips, new suit claims

-- Attorney Luber in the news: Ex-restaurant employees say they were sexually harassed by male owner
+- Ex-restaurant employees say they were sexually harassed by male owner

 - Attorney Luber Represents Former Hostess of Local Restaurant in Sexual Harassment Lawsuit